mattkeys/WP-Nav-Plus/readme.txt

 == Changelog ==

+= 3.4.8 =
+* Allow for multiple menu classes to be assigned with the widget

 = 3.4.7 =
 * WP Nav Plus is no longer a 'premium' plugin and is now open source software available for free to the community through the WordPress plugin repository.
 * Added languages POT file for translation